doem97/NTU-EEE-MSc-Dissertation-Template/README.md

-# NTU EEE Dissertation Latex Template
+# NTU EEE M.Sc.
+Dissertation - Latex Template
 Nanyang Technological University EEE School, Latex template for Master dissertation report.

 ## How to use this template